 The drumming workshops are simple and do not require prior knowledge of drumming or musical skills.
 Everyone is given their own djembe drum and within minutes children are able to progress from simple notes to more complex beats.

 The African dance workshops are fun and energetic and will build up a sweat!
 Our dance routines are often connected to short African stories which make them memorable and easy to pick up.
+Children of all ages are also able to social distance in a large gym or assembly hall.

 Chief Chebe is a fabulous storyteller who will keep your whole class on the edge of their seat and gasping to hear more.
 The storytelling sessions are accompanied with our African village display and traditional xylophone playing.